 Painted kitchen cabinets, often in white or linen, create a light, bright space, and provide excellent opportunities for creative decor.
-Yet, our designers are often asked, will the painted finish on my cabinets hold up?
+However, customers often ask, will the painted finish on my cabinets hold up?

 The answer is, “yes.”
 Your painted finish should hold up well to normal use.
-Our materials, our process, and testing conducted by KCMA all assure you the finish meets high standards of durability.
+Our materials, our process, as well as testing conducted by KCMA all assure you the finish meets high standards of durability.
 With basic care and maintenance, your cabinetry will be beautiful for many years to come.

 Start With the Right Materials

-Our painted face frames, drawer fronts, and door frames are constructed of solid hardwood.
-To prevent cracking and shrinking due to temperature changes and humidity, we craft inset door panels for painted cabinets from medium-density fiberboard (MDF).
+Solid hardwood constructs all our painted face frames, drawer fronts, and door frames.
+Furthermore, to prevent cracking and shrinking, we craft inset door panels for painted cabinets from medium-density fiberboard (MDF).
 We developed our finishes with AkzoNobel, a world leader in high-end paints and coatings.
-Our painted cabinet finish includes a wood conditioner, a flexible vinyl primer, an enamel color coat, and a catalyzed topcoat varnish with UV inhibitors.
+Moreover, our painted cabinet finish include a wood conditioner, a flexible vinyl primer, an enamel color coat, as well as a catalyzed topcoat varnish with UV inhibitors.

 Don’t Try This at Home!
 Our 16-Step, Oven-Baked Factory Process

-An excellent paint finish can only be achieved in a factory.
-There, finish coats can be applied evenly in a dust-free environment providing an evenly applied finish coat.
+Only a factory produces an excellent paint finish.
+First, a factory has a dust-free environment providing an evenly applied finish coat.
 Additionally, the finish coat is oven-baked for strength and even coverage.
 Below is a condensed description of our 16-step process: